 So, when I asked you guys on Instagram stories what content requests you had for 2020–the OVERWHELMING majority of you asked for Personal Finance related topics more than ANY other lifestyle topic!!
 (Outside style and capsule wardrobes of course.) 😂

-This came at a good time, because, I too, was in the camp of “I don’t do finance stuff” for most of my life, and if you’re in the same boat––the #1 tip I can give you is to start by reading ONE book.
+This came at a good time, because, I too, was in the camp of “I don’t do finance stuff” for most of my life.
+If you’re in the same boat––the #1 tip I can give you is to start by reading ONE book.

 I’ll get into that in a second, but let me preface this post by saying, I am NOT a Finance person.
 (And hopefully this goes without saying, but I am not qualified to give financial advice nor would I ever attempt to.)